robert/robert.github.com/_posts/2100-01-01-systems-design.md

 How do we decide which database to assign each user to?
 However we want.
 We could start by saying that users with odd-numbered IDs are assigned to shard machine 1, and those with even-numbered ones are assigned to shard machine 2.
 We could hope that this random assignment results in balancing our data relatively evenly between our shards.

 However, it's possible that we might have a small number of power users who create much, much more data than others.
 Maybe they create so much data that we want to allocate them a shard of their own.
 This is completely fine - we have complete control over how users are assigned to shards.
-Random assignments are usually easiest, but are is by no means the only option.
+Random assignments are usually easiest, but are by no means the only option.
 We can choose to assign users to shards randomly - except for user 367823, who is assigned to shard 15, which no other user is assigned to.

 If a shard gets too big and starts to fill up its machine's hard-drive, we can split it up into multiple, smaller shards.
 How do we migrate the data to these new shards without having to turn off our platform for a while?
 Probably using a sequential process like: